What is Feng Shui?

 Tokyo Park Marker by Allison L. Williams Hill

 Select the remedies to trigger your thoughts when you look at them or even remember that they are in the room.
-A pink bow (a remedy I used and I felt it worked) in this corner would attract intimate relationships.
-Place images of couples in various places - in parks at picnics, in theaters, at events - in the same area in other rooms.
+A pink bow (a remedy I used and I felt it worked) in the far right corner opposite the door would attract intimate relationships.
+Place images of couples in various places - in parks at picnics, in theaters, at events - in the same area in each of the other rooms.

 If marriage is a desire, one should show a couple with all of the objects that represent that ceremony.
 Include a time line and be specific.